Email Design Ideas for Thanksgiving Day Newsletters

 Example 5.
 Skillfully combine your product with the upcoming event, Kitchn

 Quite an extensive category in which you can show your creativity in full.
 Help a recipient feel the holiday spirit.
 Offer him or her interesting articles from your blog, interesting ideas for a party, options for costumes, home decorations, recipes.

 (Source: Email from Kitchn)

 It is important to skillfully link your advice with the product that you are presenting.

 Thanksgiving subject lines

 You can come up with a catchy phrase that resonates with your brand.

-What is really important to mention here is that the Thanksgiving subject lines are simple and sweet unlike weird and unusual Halloween ones
+It is really important to mention that Thanksgiving subject lines are simple and sweet.

 Thanksgiving subject lines examples: